EMBrewer/EMBRewer.github.io/_pages/about.md

 (4) impart this knowledge to the next generation of leaders.

+## Current Research
-Please see my Google Scholar or CV for a full list of publications.
+Please see my Google Scholar or CV for an up-to-date list of publications.